Welcome to today's edition of the Rush 24-7 podcast.

 Please do not hate us.

-And Obama then goes to Kansas City after visiting Arthur Bryant, which is what every Democrat president does.
+And then Obama then goes to Kansas City after visiting Arthur Bryant, which is what every Democrat president does.

 And he did.

-You know, stop the hate.
+You know, stop the hating.

-The president of the United States.
+The president of the United States, there's a G in that word.

 You know what?

-Just get come on.
+Just get, come on, come on.

 Now let's get together.